willywairagu/suitetalk_auth/README.md

 # suitetalk_auth
-Authenticating into NetSuite using python
+Authenticating(OAuth 1.0) into NetSuite using python